2004 Indian Ocean earthquake and tsunami: India

-The state of Kerala experienced tsunami-related damage in three southern densely populated districts, Ernakulam, Alappuzha, and Kollam, due to diffraction of the waves around Sri Lanka.
+Kerala experienced tsunami-related damage in three southern densely populated districts, Ernakulam, Alappuzha, and Kollam, due to diffraction of the waves around Sri Lanka.
 The southernmost district of Thiruvananthapuram, however, escaped damage, possibly due to the wide turn of the diffracted waves at the peninsular tip.
 Major damage occurred in two narrow strips of land bound on the west by the Arabian Sea and on the east by the Kerala backwaters.
-The waves receded before the first tsunami with the highest fatality reported from the densely populated Alappad panchayat (including the villages of Cheriya Azhikkal and Azhikkal) at Kollam district, caused by a 4 m tsunami.
-A video recorded by locals showed the tsunami flooding the beach and villages, causing despair amongst the villagers.
+The waves receded before the first tsunami with the highest fatality reported from the densely populated Alappad panchayat (including the villages of Cheriazheekkal and Azheekal) at Kollam district, caused by a 4 m tsunami.

-Many villages in the state of Andhra Pradesh were destroyed.
-In the Krishna district, the tsunami created havoc in Manginapudi and on Machalipattanam Beach.
-The most affected was Prakasham District, recording 35 deaths, with maximum damage at Singraikonda.
+Many villages in Andhra Pradesh were destroyed.
+In the Krishna District, the tsunami created havoc in Manginapudi and on Machalipattanam Beach.
+The most affected was Prakasam District, recording 35 deaths, with maximum damage at Singarayakonda.
 Given the enormous power of the tsunami, the fishing industry suffered the greatest.
 Moreover, the cost of damage in the transport sector was reported in the tens of thousands.

-The tsunami run-up was only 1.6 m in areas in the state of Tamil Nadu shielded by the island of Sri Lanka but was 4–5 m in coastal districts such as Nagapattinam in Tamil Nadu directly across from Sumatra.
+The tsunami run-up was only 1.6 m in areas of Tamil Nadu shielded by the island of Sri Lanka but was 4–5 m in coastal districts such as Nagapattinam in Tamil Nadu directly across from Sumatra.
 On the western coast, the runup elevations were 4.5 m at Kanyakumari District in Tamil Nadu and 3.4 m each at Kollam and Ernakulam districts in Kerala.
 The time between the waves ranged from about 15 minutes to 90 minutes.
 The tsunami varied in height from 2 m to 10 m based on survivors' accounts.
 The tsunami travelled 2.5 km at its maximum inland at Karaikal, Puducherry.
 The inundation distance varied between 1006–500 m in most areas, except at river mouths, where it was more than 1 km.
 Areas with dense coconut groves or mangroves had much smaller inundation distances, and those with river mouths or backwaters saw larger inundation distances.
 Presence of seawalls at the Kerala and Tamil Nadu coasts reduced the impact of the waves.
 However, when the seawalls were made of loose stones, the stones were displaced and carried a few metres inland.